napisani/waka/README.md

-# Waka
+# waka-pm

-`waka` is a command-line interface tool that allows you to enforce consistencies throughout your pnpm monorepo.
+`waka-pm` is a command-line interface tool that allows you to enforce consistencies throughout your pnpm monorepo.
-`waka` sibling waka-package/waka-root yaml files alongside every package.json within your monorepo.
+`waka-pm` sibling waka-package/waka-root yaml files alongside every package.json within your monorepo.
 The waka yaml files can be used to define consistent dependency versions that could be installed in any package withing your monorepo.
 Versions for the dependencies can be hoisted to the root waka file while dependency declarations can be localized in